adrianferenc/Battleship/README.md

 - The game will recognize when one of the team's ships have all been sunk and declare the other player the winner.

+## Pseudocode:

+- Overall outline:
+	- Stage 1 setup
+		- show player's board and the available ships to place
+		- once the ships have been placed and start is pressed, move to stage 2
+	- Stage 2 setup
+		- show player and ai's board and the fire button
+	- Stage 2 gameplay
+		- allow player to attack on their turn and ai to attack on theirs
+	- Announce a winner once one of the players' ships are all sunk

+- Stage 1 setup
+	- create a square class which makes a single square and has the following functionality:
+		- properties, with the parameter of id passed in
+			- id, the id of the square
+			- up/down/left/right, the square immediately above it, immediately below, immediately to the left, and immediately to the right, all initialized to null
+			- upList/downList/..., arrays for all available squares above, all available squares below, ... all initialized to an array containing just the square's id
+			- occupied, whether the square is occupied with a ship, initialized to false
+			- hit, if the square is hit or not, initialized to false
+		- methods
+			- row and column methods which return the row/column the square is on in the entire board.

+	- create a ship class which has the following functionality:
+		- properties, with the parameters of name and length passed in
+			- name, ship's name
+			- length, ship's length
+			- ship, an array containing the ids of the squares the ship is in, initialized to an empty array
+			- position, the id of the head of the ship's position on the board, initialized to null
+			- orientation, the ship's orientation, i.e. upDown or leftRight, initialized to null
+			- sunk, whether the ship is sunk, initialized to false

+	- create a board class which has the following functionality:
+		- properties, with the parameters of name and isEnemy which is predefined as false if there is no input
+			- name, the name of the player, i.e. 'player' or 'ai'
+			- isEnemy, whether they're the player or the enemy
+			- squares, an object of all the squares on the board, initialized to an empty object
+			- ships, an object of all the ships on the board, initialized to an empty object
+		- methods
+		- createSquare, which has parameters i and j (which are the position on the board.
+This method creates a square object using the square class.
+The id is `${this.name}${10 * i + j}`.
+This method also fills in the up/down/left/right properties of the square, based on the idea that these will be created sequentially, i.e. i,j increasing from 0 to 9 each using for loops.
+For any square whose i value isn't 0, i.e. isn't on the first row, it adds the up object that has already been defined.
+It also sets itself as the down property of the square above it. left and right are similarly defined, except the condition that's needed to be checked is if j%10!==0, as those are squares along the left edge.
+Similarly, the upList/downList/... arrays are created.
+The upList is created by concatenating the square's own upList with the upList of the square above it.
+To create the downList, we use a forEach method on the upList of the square to push its own id to all of the objects in the upList. leftList and rightList are created similarly.
+Finally, createSquare adds this square object to the board's squares object using the square's id as its key.
+		- buildBoard, which uses 2 for loops to go through 0 through 99, by having i go through 0 to 9 and j go through 0 to 9.
+For each pair of values, an object is created using the createSquare method.
+A div element called Moreover, a div element is created with id `${this.name}-board`.
+Each square is created using the square class whose object is added to the square property of the board.
+A div element for the square is created with id `${10 * i + j}` and appended to the board div.
+After the for loop ends, an event listener with type `'click'` and callback `(event) => this.squareClicker(event, this)`.
+Finally, the board element is appended as a child to the body.
+		- squareClicker, which has two parameters, event and object.
+This method changes the style of the square to indicate if it's been selected, and if so, if it was a hit.

 Play [here!](https://www.google.com/search?q=battleship)

 Wireframes: [Game setup](https://wireframe.cc/1ksKgk) [Gameplay](https://wireframe.cc/ierRfK)